 Bagby Street, originally a four-lane throughway, is located in a tax increment reinvestment zone in Midtown Houston, a central neighborhood just south of the downtown core that has experienced significant growth since the early 2010s.

 With that growth and increased demand on public infrastructure and utilities, the Bagby Street corridor was in need of major repairs and upgrades, especially to its stormwater infrastructure.
 “We saw it as an opportunity,” says Marlon Marshall, director of engineering and construction for the Midtown Redevelopment Authority (MRA), “to develop a sustainable capital improvement project to try to induce additional development in this area.”

-Mitigating the urban heat island to ensure pedestrian comfort was a central design strategy; hot temperatures in Houston are a concern six months of the year from May to October.
-The project team also wanted to improve stormwater management to be prepared for Houston’s occasional heavy rains and hurricanes.
+Mitigating the urban heat island to ensure pedestrian comfort was a central design strategy; hot temperatures in Houston are a concern from May to October.
+The project team, led by Walter P Moore, also wanted to improve stormwater management to be prepared for Houston’s occasional heavy rains and hurricanes.